A world-class institute of changemakers in the deaf and signing community.

 Students registering for courses through the Consortium of Universities of the Washington Metropolitan Area do so through their home institution and pay that institution's tuition fees.
 All classes held on campus will be conducted in American Sign Language unless otherwise specified in the course description.

 Confirmation will be emailed to you upon approval of your registration.
-Contact the Center for Continuing and Online Education at firstname.lastname@example.org any questions regarding your registration.
+Contact ASL Connect Admissions at email@example.com with any questions regarding your registration.

 Gallaudet reserves the right to cancel classes due to insufficient enrollment.
 Course cancellation decisions are made by the registration deadline.
 We must be able to contact you to provide information and alternative class options.
 It is critical that your application include your phone number and/or email address.
 Gallaudet will reimburse the student's tuition for that course or workshop, but will not be responsible or liable for any other expenses that the student may have incurred, including but not limited to transportation and housing costs and the purchase of materials and supplies.

 Full payment must accompany your application or it will not be processed.
 Payment may be made by check, credit card (MasterCard or VISA), or money order.
-We do not accept cash as a form of payment.
-We do not accept payment with a credit card number over the phone.
+We do not accept cash.

 The Center for Continuing and Online Education does not provide internal financial aid.
 Students seeking financial support are urged to read Federal Financial Aid when exploring options.